Microsoft TechNet

 Integration ports

 In Microsoft Dynamics AX 2012, integration ports provide simplified administration of services and AIF.
-The concept of integration ports replaces AIF endpoints and related concepts used in previous releases of Microsoft Dynamics AX.
-Each integration port can expose one or more services and each integration port has a unique Uniform Resource Identifier (URI) that uniquely identifies the address of the port.
+The concept of integration ports replaces AIF endpoints and related concepts that were used in previous releases of Microsoft Dynamics AX.
+Each integration port can expose one or more services, and each integration port has a unique Uniform Resource Identifier (URI) that identifies the address of the port.

 For more information about the concept of integration ports, see Integration ports.